 Understanding the controller anatomy

-Storyboarding the application.
+Storyboarding the application

 Mapping the presentation model

 Using input from the browser

 Passing view metadata

 Testing the controller

 The focus of the Model-View-Controller pattern is the controller.
 With this pattern, every request is handled by a controller and rendered by a view.
 Without the controller, presentation and business logic would move to the view, as we have seen with Web Forms.
 With the ASP.NET MVC Framework, every request routes to a controller, which is simply a class that implements the IController interface.
 Microsoft provides the base class System.Web.Mvc.Controller to make creating a controller easy.
 The controller base class you choose is not crucial because most request processing goes into executing the ActionResult, which is the type that each action returns.